nullserve/faaskit/README.md

 ## Creating Partial Middleware

-One of the best things about `compose` is that it is itself a middleware, so you can create partial middleware chains and reuse code within a project.
+One of the best things about `compose` is that it itself returns a middleware, so you can create partial middleware chains and reuse code within a project by using `compose` on those partial chains.
-Suppose you had HTTP handlers and non HTTP handlers and the non HTTP handlers didn't require authorization or validation but did require recovery, timing and input mapping.
+Suppose you have HTTP handlers and non HTTP handlers and the non HTTP handlers don't require authentication/authorization or validation but do require recovery, timing and input mapping.

-You could write multiple middleware stacks like so:
+Implementing multiple middleware stacks looks like:

 ```javascript
 // middleware.js